jrsamuellopez/Data-analysis/README.md

-# Data-analysis
+# Data analysis projects
-Data analysis projects
+Each folder contains a data analysis project.